 What happens if I don’t meet my fundraising minimum?

-Most charities require their runners to secure the fundraising amount with their own credit card.
+Most charities require their runners to secure the fundraising amount with their credit cards.

 If I want to run the 2020 Boston Marathon for a charity, where do I go?

-The Boston Athletic Association (B.A.A.) says that 80 percent of the field is made up of qualified runners.
+The Boston Athletic Association (B.A.A.) says that 80 percent of the field comprises qualified runners.
 And the remaining bibs are given mainly to elite runners and charity runners.